pixee/docs/docs/codemods/python/pixee_python_harden-ruamel.md

 If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

 ### Why is this codemod marked as Merge Without Review?

-This codemod replaces any unsafe `typ` argument with `typ="safe"`, which makes safety explicit and is one of the recommended uses suggested in `ruamel` documentation.
+This codemod replaces any unsafe `typ` argument with `typ='safe'`, which makes safety explicit and is one of the recommended uses suggested in `ruamel` documentation.
 We believe this replacement is safe and should not result in any issues.

+## Codemod Settings

+N/A

 ## References

 * [https://owasp.org/www-community/vulnerabilities/Deserialization_of_untrusted_data](https://owasp.org/www-community/vulnerabilities/Deserialization_of_untrusted_data)